 With the Cutis Clinic Fraxel device, we have filled the gap between entry-level laser treatments and high-end, high downtime CO2 fractional and erbium resurfacing.

 Fraxel is an excellent platform that is both versatile and proven.
 We can safely and effectively treat skin conditions such as hyperpigmentation, freckling, sun damage, skin laxity, fine facial lines and solar keratosis with as little as one treatment.
-Cutis Clinic tailors each and every client treatment according to skin type, condition and available downtime.
+Cutis Clinic tailors each and every patient treatment according to skin type, condition and available downtime.
 We possess the knowledge, the experience and the equipment to combine various laser devices such as Q-Switch ND:Yag and BBL in a single treatment.
 This enables us to deliver far superior results.

 The Fraxel 1927 has gained immense popularity as the ultimate treatment for sunspots, as downtime is minimal compared to traditional methods such as creams.
 With Fraxel, your skin will have healed by 80% within 5-7 days.

-Our Pulse Fraxel Peel is ideal for client’s exhibiting freckling, facial pigmentation and sun damage.
+Our Pulse Fraxel Peel is ideal for patient’s exhibiting freckling, facial pigmentation and sun damage.
 This signature treatment combines BBL with Fraxel at the same sitting.
 Up to 85% of pigmentation and sun damage can be removed in this combination treatment.

 Even though Fraxel has been extensively reported to treat melasma, I personally do not treat this condition with Fraxel.
 I prefer to use creams, very gentle peels and, if needed, very low energy Q-Switch ND:Yag.
 The foundation of melasma treatment is medical and not laser based.